notFloran/phing-composer-security-checker/README.md

 phing-composer-security-checker
 ===============================

-A Phing task for Sensio Security Advisories Checker.
+A Phing task that use Sensio Security Advisories Checker to checks if your application uses dependencies with known security vulnerabilities.

 Installation
 ------------